dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_analytics.md

 Let's go over how to set up both OAuth tokens and service account credentials.
 In general, OAuth tokens are preferred when user consent is required, while service account credentials are better suited for server-to-server interactions.
-You can choose the method of authentication you require.
+You can choose the method of authentication as per your requirement.

-#### Grab google service account credentials
+#### Grab google service account credentials - ( First authentication method )

 You need to create a GCP service account to get API credentials, if you don't have one.
 To create one follow these steps: